Scoring Your Credit

-Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
-To make your goal of homeownership realized, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Anchorage, Alaska.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process starts and ends with your finances.
+To become a homeowner, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Anchorage.

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?